Accredited HVAC Schools in Michigan

 The AAS program—ideal for journey-level technicians ready to complete a degree—provides additional instruction in advanced electrical & direct digital controls; air system layout & design; residential HVAC competency exams & codes; hydronic systems; energy audits; and commercial industry standards with competency exams.
 The program also prepares students to take up advanced industry-recognized certifications.

-- Accreditation: The Higher Learning Commission and HVAC Excellence
+- Accreditation: The Higher Learning Commission; HVAC Excellence

 - Expected Time to Completion: AAS degree (five semesters); certificates (timeline varies)